waltligon/orangefs/doc/design/flow-design.md

 servers, or servers that are handling simultaneous I/O requests.

-At the highest level abstraction, it is important that a flow describes a movement of data in terms of "what to do" rather than "how to do it".
+At the highest level abstraction, it is important that a flow describes a movement of data in terms of “what to do” rather than “how to do it”.
 For example, when a user sets up a flow, it may indicate that the first 100 bytes of a file on a local disk should be sent to a particular host on the network.
 It will not specify what protocols to use, how to buffer